30+ Open ended pulse survey questions that drive honest employee feedback in 2026

 1. When should you use open ended questions instead of Likert scale items?

 Open ended pulse survey questions should be used when leaders need meaningful insights, additional context, nuance, or stories that Likert items cannot provide.
 They uncover the “why” behind employee engagement survey open ended questions, surface hidden issues, and spark solutions.
-Closed ended questions measure frequency, but open ended survey questions examples deliver deeper insights leaders can act upon immediately.
+Closed ended questions measure frequency, but examples of open-ended employee survey questions deliver deeper insights leaders can act upon immediately.

 2. How do you write unbiased open ended survey prompts employees will answer?

 Writing unbiased employee engagement survey questions requires neutral, concise, and simple language.
 Avoid double-barreled prompts or jargon.
-Instead, use open ended question questionnaire examples like “What would improve collaboration in your team?”
+Instead, use employee involvement questionnaire examples like “What would improve collaboration in your team?”
 Such unbiased wording builds trust and ensures employees share genuine feedback.
 Leaders then receive clear, actionable insights that closed-ended questions alone cannot reveal.

 3. How can open ended questions be localized across languages and cultures?